JobaerChowdhury/flask-tutorial/README.md

 ### To learn
-Find out what functools.wraps does
+* Find out what functools.wraps does
-Learn more about flask instance
+* Learn more about flask instance
+* Learn more about pytest - monkeypatch, dependency inject